npejo/mysp/README.md

 # MYSP - My Spotify Player

 This application allows you to manage your music playlists on Spotify and simulates playing tracks queue.
+It is deployed on Github and is accessible on the following urls:
+  * `http://nikola.pejoski.com/mysp/dist` - production instance (minified and concatenated js)
+  * `http://nikola.pejoski.com/mysp/src` - development instance (uses the source files)

+Following are instructions how to install the application locally.
 ## Installation

 ### Check configuration